 Although in principle MPI contains a mechanism for dynamically spawning additional processes, it is not used to spawn the forwarding server processes for two reasons.
 First, the feature is loosely specified with many of the details left for implementations to decide.
 This makes it hard to precisely control process placement which is especially important on MSA systems.
 Second, the resources necessary to run the server tasks (additional compute nodes) in many cases have to be requested at job submission time anyway.
 Thus, the server tasks have to be launched from the user's job script before the application tasks are launched.
 A typical job script could look like this:

 '''

 #!/bin/bash

 Slurm's heterogeneous jobs can be used to partition resources

-for the user's application and the forwarding server, even

-when not running on an MSA system.

 '''